Leahcimkrob/CustomLight/README.md

 #### Command:
     Customlight
         reload - reload config
+        help - open help-menu

 #### Permission:
-    customlight.reload - Permission to reload the config
+    customlight.use - Allows use of the CustomLight main command. customlight.reload - Allows reloading the configuration.